Contra Grant On Exaggerated Differences

 This makes no sense.
 There were negative stereotypes about everything!
 Somebody has to explain why the equal and greater negative stereotypes against women in law, medicine, etc were completely powerless, yet for some reason the negative stereotypes in engineering were the ones that took hold and prevented women from succeeding there.

 And if your answer is just going to be that apparently the negative stereotypes in engineering were stronger than the negative stereotypes about everything else, why would that be?
 Put yourself in the shoes of our Victorian sexist, trying to maintain his male privilege.
 He thinks to himself “Well, I suppose I could tolerate women doctors saving my life.
-And if I had to, I would accept women going into math and learning the secrets of the Universe itself.
+And if I had to, I would accept women going into law and determining who goes free and who goes to jail.
 I’m even sort of okay with women going into journalism and crafting the narratives that shape our world.
 But women building bridges?
 NO MERE FEMALE COULD EVER DO SUCH A THING!”
 Really?
 This is the best explanation the world can come up with?
 Doesn’t anyone have at least a little bit of curiousity about this?

 (and I don’t think it’s just coincidence – ie I don’t think it’s just that a bunch of head engineers happened to be really sexist, and a bunch of head doctors happened to be really non-sexist.
 The same patterns apply through pretty much every First World country, and if it were just a matter of personalities you would expect them to differ from place to place.)